 How to Integrate Slow Travel into a Fast Lifestyle

 Does slow travel sound like a stretch for you?
 Start S-L-O-W-L-Y!
 You can craft your own unique brand of slow with careful attention to the journey, re-connection, and the environment.

-- Unplug.
-If you can’t get comfortable unplugging at home, it could be just as challenging while traveling.
-So prep yourself to go on a trip, ditch the data, leave the phone in the room (or at home), and sink into a slower routine that allows for connection to your fellow travelers.
-You may feel vulnerable at first, but it will create space for change and relaxation.
+Unplug.
+If you can’t get comfortable unplugging at home, it could be just as challenging while travelling.
+So prep yourself to go on a trip, ditch the data, leave the phone in the room (or at home), and sink into a slower routine that allows for connection to your fellow travellers.
+You may feel vulnerable at first, but it will create space for change and relaxation